FactoryTalk-Optix/Optix_Sample_PrometheusMetricsExporter/README.md

 # Metric Logic

-This project contains a `Metric_Logic` class that exposes various system and process metrics using Prometheus.
+This project contains a `Metric_Logic` class that exposes various system and process metrics using Prometheus and OpenTelemetry, the two components can be detached they do not strictly relate each other.
 The metrics are exposed on `http://localhost:1234/metrics`.

 ![metrics image](./Images/metrics.png)